 Time to get organized?
-Not so fast, interview of David Freedman on Marketplace.
+Not so fast [the broken link was removed], interview of David Freedman on Marketplace.
 Marketplace is a great show on PBS that covers economics and related matters.
 This interview, though, fails to inspire me.

 FREEDMAN: It’s extremely expensive.
 I mean let’s start off with the fact that U.S. corporations spend some $45 billion a year on management consultants.
 They come in and they help companies figure out what’s the best way to organize your work processes and your work force.